MicrosoftDocs/architecture-center/docs/reference-architectures/aws/aws-azure-security.md

 ### Configure and test Azure AD SSO for AWS

-1. Follow the steps in [Configure and test Azure AD SSO for AWS](/azure/active-directory/saas-apps/amazon-web-service-tutorial#configure-and-test-azure-ad-sso-for-amazon-web-services-aws) through step 2a.
+1. Follow the steps in [Configure and test Azure AD SSO for AWS](/azure/active-directory/saas-apps/amazon-web-service-tutorial#configure-and-test-azure-ad-sso-for-amazon-web-services-aws) through step 2a, [Create AWS test user](/azure/active-directory/saas-apps/amazon-web-service-tutorial#create-amazon-web-services-aws-test-user).
 In step 2a, assign a group to access the application, instead of directly adding a user.

    You will create more than one role, so you can't complete these steps until you finish the AWS configuration.
 However, create the following two Azure AD test users and two Azure AD groups now: